 Sites Outside of Tanah Rata

-The road north of Tanah Rata is lined with pick-your-own strawberry greenhouses, bee farms, butterfly gardens, souvenir stalls, and other tacky tourist attractions.
+The road north of Tanah Rata is lined with pick-your-own strawberry greenhouses, bee farms, butterfly gardens, and souvenir stalls and other tacky tourist attractions.
 Popular options include sampling local-made honey, trying fresh-picked strawberry juice, and taking in the sweet smells inside the flower greenhouses.

-You can make your own way north by bus for under $1 and walk between the sites.
-Alternatively, tours offered at guesthouses which include transportation start around $8.
+You can make your own way north by bus and walk between the sites.
+Alternatively, tours are offered at guesthouses which include transportation.

-Food: A string of side-by-side Indian restaurants on the main road serve delicious food on the covered sidewalk.
+- Food: A string of side-by-side Indian restaurants on the main road serve delicious food on the covered sidewalk.
 A mostly-empty food court serving cheap eats dominates the center of town.
 Chinese steamboat and noodle cafes are dotted along Jalan Besar.
-Look up our explainer on top must-try Malaysia street foods for an idea of what to expect.

-Money: Two banks reside in Tanah Rata, each is equipped with an ATM.
-Read about the Malaysian ringgit for more details on the local currency.
+- Money: Two banks reside in Tanah Rata, each is equipped with an ATM.

 Getting to Tanah Rata